Leave a Message

 In the three years since it became law, Prop 19 has produced many questions stemming from the nuances of individual cases.
 Homeowners will find guidance with the California State Board of Equalization's Prop 19 Fact Sheet.
 However, consulting with real estate and tax professionals will ensure you better understand the specific benefits and implications of Prop 19.

 If you're interested in exploring your Prop 19 options or ready to buy or sell a North County luxury home, contact Alexandra Crum today to start your home-buying journey.
-From the elegant seclusion of Rancho Santa Fe to the oceanfront sophistication of Del Mar, allow Alexandra's experience and expertise to help you navigate San Diego's stunning North County residential marketplace.
+From the elegant seclusion of Rancho Santa Fe, CA real estate to the oceanfront sophistication of Del Mar, allow Alexandra's experience and expertise to help you navigate San Diego's stunning North County residential marketplace.

 Partner With Alexandra